 Tuition and Fee Schedule

 The schedule of charges reflects tuition as determined by credit status.
 The Seminary reserves the right to change tuition and other charges without notice as necessitated by Seminary or Board action.
-Incidental fees, and cost of books and supplies are examples of additional fees other than the mandatory fees listed.
+Incidental fees and cost of books and supplies are examples of additional fees other than the mandatory fees listed.